aalises/age-of-empires-II-api/README.md

 ## Resources

 The API allows to retrieve information about **civilizations, structures, units and technologies** for the AOE2 Age of Kings and The Conquerors.
+The base route returns an object with the different resources you can access

 - ### GET /civilizations
 Gets all civilizations in a JSON list